 Who wouldn’t notice the tight tension around your temples when wearing your hair up for a long time?

 Textured headbands have textured bottoms that work to keep the band secure.
-They include tiny combs or teeth that can tear your hair out from the follicles and damage your roots.
+They include tiny combs or teeth that can tear your hair from the follicles and damage your roots.

 Also, they can result in split ends due to their sharp points if you frequently take off your headband to readjust it.